tagmeh/Itential.py/README.md

 I personally only plan on supporting the versions of Itential I have access to and use regularly.
 I don't plan on implementing every endpoint or feature of every Itential version.

-Itential versions are separated by the Year.Major (2021.1, 2022.2, etc).
+Itential versions are separated by the Year.Major (2021.1, 2022.2, etc.).
 As of this writing, the minors are not considered (2021.1.1).
 That may change in the future, as we have had breaking changes come about in a minor release before.
 Though, the expectation is that it shouldn't happen going forward.